Mission and Outreach

 Donations to the shrines located throughout the church keep the doors of the church open every day of the year.
 On an average day over 500 people enter the church, some stay all day, others stop in for a service, to pray, or to light a candle and make an offering at a shrine.
 All gifts make an enormous difference and help us continue to be a place for Worship, Prayer, Mission and Outreach.
 Thanks for your support and for your prayers.

-Other Mission and Outreach opportunities that Saint Marians participate in…
+Other Mission and Outreach efforts that Saint Marians assist, participate in…

-The Food Pantry at Saint Bartholomew’s Church (50th Street at Park Avenue) provides non-perishable food for eligible persons once a month.
-To volunteer, contact the Reverend J.D.
-Clarke at 212-378-0200.
+The Food Pantry at Saint Bartholomew’s Church (50th Street at Park Avenue) provides non-perishable food for eligible persons.
+To volunteer, contact the Reverend Edward Sunderland, LCSW, at 212-378-0229.

 Holy Apostles Soup Kitchen